 Can I still get divorced in Texas if either my spouse or I no longer live in Texas?

 A Texas divorce does not require both parties to meet the residency requirements.
 If one party is still a resident of the State of Texas, you can obtain a divorce here.

 Also, Texas does require you to maintain those residency requirements throughout the entire divorce process.
-That means if you met the requirements when you started the divorce, you can later move to another state and still be able to finalize the divorce in Texas.
+That means if you met the conditions when you started the divorce, you can later move to another state and still finalize the divorce in Texas.

 What is an uncontested divorce?

 An uncontested divorce means that both parties have reached an agreement on the following:

 - Agreeing to be divorced

 - Parental decision-making responsibility for medical decisions, educational decisions, psychological decisions for the children, etc.

 - Parental visitation